-Courses offered by the Graduate School of Business that are designed specifically for undergraduates can be found in Departments, Programs, and Courses-Business.
-Other Business School courses may only be taken by seniors who have completed the required prerequisites on a space-available basis.
+The Business School offers courses that are designed specifically for undergraduates, which are listed in the section of this Bulletin titled Departments, Programs, and Courses -Business.
+Columbia College seniors may be able to take other Business School courses on a space-available basis if they have completed the required prerequisites.
+These courses do not count towards the limit of four professional school courses that can be taken for credit towards the Columbia College degree.

 Students must follow the cross-registration guidelines of the Business School.
-Please note that registration deadlines for these classes are often earlier than the College registration and Change of Program periods.
+Please note that registration deadlines for these classes are often earlier than the College registration and Change of Program deadlines.

-School of Professional Studies
+Columbia University School of Professional Studies

-Columbia College students are not permitted to enroll during the academic year-i.e., Fall and Spring terms-in courses offered through the School of Professional Studies.
-The School of Professional Studies sponsors the Summer Session at Columbia.
-For additional information on taking courses at Columbia during the summer, please see the Summer Study section.
-Some of the courses offered by the School of Professional Studies in the Summer Session will not count towards the 124 credits needed to complete the Columbia College degree.
-Students interested in summer courses offered by the School of Professional Studies should consult with their advising deans in the Berick Center for Student Advising before completing their enrollment.
+Columbia College students are not permitted to enroll during the academic year-i.e., Fall and Spring terms-in courses offered through the School of Professional Studies, unless those courses have been approved by the Committee on Instruction.

+The School of Professional Studies (SPS) is responsible for the Summer Session at Columbia University.
+For information on taking courses at Columbia during the summer, please see the Summer Study section.
+Please note that not all summer courses offered by SPS in Summer Session will count towards the 124 credits required for the B.A.
+Students interested in summer courses offered by the SPS should consult with their advising deans in the Berick Center for Student Advising before completing their enrollment.

-School of International and Public Affairs
+Columbia University School of International and Public Affairs

-SIPA Open Enrollment Courses offered by the School of International and Public Affairs are open to all Columbia students on a space-available basis.
-Students interested in registering for a SIPA Open Enrollment Course may receive permission to enroll by completing a Registration and Drop/Add form and submitting it to the SIPA Registration site on the 6th floor of the International Affairs Building.
+The School of International and Public Affairs (SIPA) offers Open Enrollment Courses to all Columbia students on a spaceavailable basis.
+Students interested in registering for a SIPA Open Enrollment Course at the 6000-level or above must receive instructor permission and then should complete and submit, along with documentation indicating instructor permission, a SIPA registration request form to the SIPA Registration office on the 6th floor of the International Affairs Building.
 If the class is not full, approval will be granted.

-School of Journalism
+Columbia University School of Journalism

-Courses offered by the School of Journalism may be taken on a space-available basis.
+Columbia College students may enroll in certain courses offered by the School of Journalism on a space-available basis.
 Students must have signed permission from the School of Journalism's Office of the Associate Dean for Faculty and Academic Affairs, Pulitzer Hall.

-Law School
+Columbia Law School

-Normally, students are not allowed to enroll in courses offered through the Law School.
+In general, Columbia College students are not permitted to enroll in courses offered through the Law School.
 Exceptions to this policy may be granted under the following circumstances:

-- Law School courses may be taken by students in the Accelerated Interdisciplinary Legal Education (AILE) program.
+- 1. Law School courses may be taken by students in the Accelerated Interdisciplinary Legal Education (AILE) program.
 Students must have signed permission from the Law School Office of the Assistant Dean of Academic Services, 500 William and June Warren Hall. - 2.
-A small number of seniors are permitted to enroll in one or two seminars, selected by Law School faculty.
-Information about such opportunities will be shared with students as it becomes available.
+Faculty in the Law School sometimes open a small number of spaces in their seminars to Columbia College seniors, to be selected through an application process.
+Such opportunities will be shared with students as they become available.

-Mailman School of Public Health
+Columbia Mailman School of Public Health